01-ai/HumanEval.jl/README.md

 ## Getting Started

-First, deploy the model you'd like to evaluate with a OpenAI compatiable endpoint, like [vLLM](https://docs.vllm.ai/en/latest/getting_started/quickstart.html#openai-compatible-server) or [Ollama](https://ollama.com/blog/openai-compatibility).
+First, deploy the model you'd like to evaluate with a OpenAI compatible endpoint, like [vLLM](https://docs.vllm.ai/en/latest/getting_started/quickstart.html#openai-compatible-server) or [Ollama](https://ollama.com/blog/openai-compatibility).
 We'll need the `OPENAI_API_KEY` and `OPENAI_BASE_URL` in the next step.

 ### Evaluate with docker